bitemyapp/teef/posts/2014-10-02-parsing-and-rendering-templates-in-haskell.md

 ---
-title: Parsing and rendering templates in Clojure & Haskell
+title: Parsing and rendering templates in Clojure &amp; Haskell
 ---

 [yogthos'](https://github.com/yogthos) code for a parser I was to replicate in Haskell